feathericons/elm-feather/README.md

 FeatherIcons.chevronsLeft
 ```

-### As selection of function
+### As selection of functions

-In case if you just want few icons and don't want additional dependency
+In case if you just want subset of icons or don't want additional dependency

 1. Visit https://1602.github.io/elm-feather-icons/
 2. Select icons you need